Day Trip, Hiking, Kids, Missouri

 Onondaga Cave State Park Hiking Trails

 The caves are not the only attraction here.
 The park also has some really great hiking trails with views of a beautiful spring or rugged bluff overlooks.
-We only had time to hike two of the trails at the park, but would love to check out the rest on a return trip.

 Blue Heron Trail